mattermost/docs/source/collaborate/organize-conversations.rst

 Start or reply to threads
 -------------------------

-`Replies to messages </collaborate/reply-to-messages.html>`__ are collapsed under the first message of a thread.
+:doc:`Replies to messages </collaborate/reply-to-messages>` are collapsed under the first message of a thread.

 .. tip::